All Episodes

 Yeah, but you know what they're thinking.

-Look at you know what they're thinking.
+You know what they're thinking.

-They're obviously but the church thinks that maybe the next time they do pass the plate, there'll be a little bit more in it because of appreciation.
+But the church thinks that maybe the next time they do pass the plate, there'll be a little bit more in it because of appreciation.

 You never know.

-They uh you never know what they're thinking.
+You never know what they're thinking.

 And we don't put any music.

-We don't put any parodies that use licensed music because there isn't well, there's permission to do it, but the cost is prohibitive.
+We don't put any parodies that use licensed music because there isn't, well, there's permission to do it, but the cost is prohibitive.

 And they just raised the rates.